miztiik/event-driven-with-eventbridge/README.md

 ## 📌 Who is using this

-This repository aims to show how to perform streaming analtics to new developers, Solution Architects & Ops Engineers in AWS.
-Based on that knowledge these Udemy [course #1][103], [course #2][102] helps you build complete architecture in AWS.
+This repository aims to show how to use EventBridge for event driven architecture to new developers, Solution Architects & Ops Engineers in AWS.
+Based on that knowledge these Udemy [course #1][102], [course #2][101] helps you build complete architecture in AWS.

 ### 💡 Help/Suggestions or 🐛 Bugs